|

 Although the game isn't very innovative, if you want more Blazing Lazers from

 your turbo (and who doesn't, eh?) then be sure to look this up.
-I also love
+The game may be a bit too difficult and it certainly isn't the most original title out there but the game has tons of cool power ups and I also love

 the game's music here too.